 In the United States, business credit cards do not report to your personal credit file, meaning that they won’t be useful for building your US credit history over time.

 If you’re contemplating getting your first US credit card, you’d ideally want to choose a personal card to get started with, so that it’ll continue to support your credit history and build your Average Age of Accounts (AAoA) over time.

 Even if you wanted to start with a business credit card, it may not be feasible to do so.
 Amex US allows Canadian applicants to use Nova Credit to apply for their first US card on the basis of their Canadian TransUnion credit profile, but this only works for personal cards, not business cards.

 If you’ve already gotten started on your US credit card journey, then you can apply for the Amex US Business Platinum or Business Gold cards either by inputting your Social Security Number (SSN) or Individual Taxpayer Identification Number (ITIN), or by applying over the phone using a foreign passport as your documentation.

-On the other hand, if you’re just getting started with US credit cards, then I’d recommend choosing a personal card and applying via Nova Credit as the first step, and then applying for the US Business Platinum once you’ve held your Amex US personal card for six months.
-The offer for 150,000 US MR points will last until December 31, so you have plenty of time to take advantage of it.
+On the other hand, if you’re just getting started with US credit cards, then I’d recommend choosing a personal card and applying via Nova Credit as the first step, and then applying for one of the Amex US business cards once you’ve held your personal card for six months or so.

-The Amex US Business Platinum Card is offering new applicants 150,000 US MR points, which must be the single-highest welcome bonus I’ve ever seen on any credit card in the US or Canada.
+The Amex US Business Platinum Card is offering new applicants 150,000 US MR points, which is the biggest single chunk of a welcome bonus that I’ve ever seen on any credit card in the US or Canada.

-Meanwhile, the Amex US Business Gold Card is offering new applicants 90,000 US MR points, which is also the highest bonus we’ve seen on this product.
+Meanwhile, the Amex US Business Gold Card is offering new applicants 130,000 US MR points, which is outrageously high compared to the card’s US$295 annual fee, and also easily the best bonus we’ve ever seen on this product.